Ermine516/Schematic-Unification/README.md

 # Schematic-Unification
-The code in this repository implements a unification procedure for primitive schematic unification similar to the algorithm presented in https://arxiv.org/abs/2306.09152.
-We are currently in the process of implementing the precise algorithm presented in the paper which works for non-linear uniform schematic unification problems as well (though the bindings of the schematic substitutions cannot refer to each other).
+The code in this repository implements the unification procedure for Uniform Schematic Unification problems presented in https://arxiv.org/abs/2306.09152.
+While the implementation works for Simple Schematic Unification Problems, the algorithm is not guarenteed to terminate for such problems.
 The code requires the following libraries (for the full list see Requirements.txt):

 	pyparsing 3.0.9